New recruits join fire fighting ranks

 A class of 24 new firefighters will join the ranks of Fire & Rescue NSW (FRNSW) after graduating at the State Training College at Alexandria today.

-“The recruits have been trained in firefighting, road crash rescue, high-angle rescue, community risk management, fire technology and hazardous materials management,” Mr Notley-Smith said.
+"The recruits have been trained in firefighting, road crash rescue, high-angle rescue, community risk management, fire technology and hazardous materials management," Mr Hartcher said.

 FRNSW Commissioner Greg Mullins said thousands of men and women applied for firefighting positions this year.

-“We want communities throughout NSW to be served by a modern and dynamic firefighting workforce that reflects the diversity, culture and skills of society.
-We are thrilled with the response FRNSW has had to this year’s recruitment campaign,” Commissioner Mullins said.
+"We want communities throughout NSW to be served by a modern and dynamic firefighting workforce that reflects the diversity, culture and skills of society.
+We are thrilled with the response FRNSW has had to this year’s recruitment campaign and I am pleased that this class has 10 female graduates, more than we have ever had in a single recruit class," Commissioner Mullins said.

-The firefighters will take up positions across the Sydney metropolitan area, including: Silverwater, Drummoyne, The Rocks and St Marys.
+The recruits will take up positions across the Sydney metropolitan area, including Blacktown, Ryde, Randwick and Neutral Bay.